 The Campus Academic Integrity Appeal (Committee) will hear appeals of first and second infractions.
 The committee is composed of the dean of instruction, a faculty member appointed by the campus director, and the dean of student affairs.
 The dean of instruction will chair the committee.

 The College Academic Integrity Appeal Committee will hear appeals of third infractions.
 The Committee is composed of the dean of instruction from another campus, the associate vice president for academic affairs, and the assistant vice president for student affairs.
 The associate vice president for academic affairs will chair the committee.

 At the hearing, which is closed to the public, the chair of the Committee will introduce the written appeal to the Committee.
 The Committee will discuss issues, hear testimony, question witnesses, and consider available evidence pertaining to the appeal hearing.
 The Committee may call upon the instructor/designee, department chairperson, and anyone else who may provide relevant information.
 The student will have the opportunity to present statements, testimony, evidence, and witnesses; refute evidence brought forth to the Committee and present any relevant evidence in his or her defense; question witnesses; and respond to questions by the members of the Committee.
 The student may bring an advisor or attorney to the due process hearing but must advise the assistant dean in advance of the hearing, and the assistant dean will notify the chair of the appropriate appeal committee.

-The Committees will determine their findings of facts and the sanction(s) based on a standard of “beyond reasonable doubt.”
-Their written findings of facts and the sanction(s) will be submitted to the campus director and dean of instruction of the campus where the alleged infraction took place within 3 working days of the hearing, unless this time is extended for good cause by the Committee.
-The decision by Committee/s will be final and will be sent via certified mail with return receipt requested within three (3) working days of the hearing to the student.
+The written findings of facts and the sanction(s) will be submitted by the Committee to the campus director and to the dean of instruction of the campus where the alleged infraction took place within three (3) working days of the hearing, unless this time is extended for good cause by the Committee.
+The Committee’s decision will be final and will be sent via certified mail with return receipt requested within three (3) working days of the hearing to the student.
 A copy will also be sent to the instructor/designee and the department chair.
 The dean of instruction will authorize the registrar to record/change any grade.